-4.6 Outcomes of children receiving care and support
+Outcomes of children receiving care and support

 The children in need of care and support census collates a lot more detailed information, but due to the small numbers and inconsistencies in collation, we have only included summary information here.
-The full data is available on https://statswales.gov.wales/Catalogue.
+The full data is available on StatsWales

 Health outcomes for children receiving care and support are monitored annually.
 A summary for North Wales is available in the table below.
 The proportion of children with up-to-date immunisations and dental checks is lower for North Wales than the national average.
 The percentage age 10+ with mental health problems is higher than the national average, 19% compared to 14%.
 Up-to-date child health surveillance checks are just above the Welsh average.
-The proportion of children with ASD is higher in North Wales at 16%, compared to 12% for Wales.
-The full data, including for each local authority is available on https://statswales.gov.wales/Catalogue
+The proportion of children with autism is higher in North Wales at 16%, compared to 12% for Wales.
+The full data, including for each local authority is available on StatsWales